CounterpartyXCP/Documentation/Tutorials/User_Tutorials/pay_distribution.md

-Making a distribution/dividend payment
+How to Proportionally Distribute Funds to Token Holders
 ---------------------------

-When you have created or acquired ownership of a token, you will be able to make distribution payments.
-This feature can send any asset (even XCP and BTC) to the holders of your token.
-You can specify an amount per unit, and everyone who has units of your token will receive a proportional amount to their holdings.
+Counterparty natively supports payment distributions.
+This feature lets you distribute XCP, BTC or any other token to the holders of your own token.
+You can specify an amount per unit, and everyone who holds units of your own token will receive a proportional amount of the secondary token being distributed.
+Depending on the way it is used, this can also be referred to as 'dividend payments'.

 For example: